 Dental hybrids are a compromise between the two types of restorations.
 Hybrid restorations are secured to dental implants with hidden screws.
 You can’t remove these restorations at home–and you don’t have to remove them for daily maintenance–but we can remove them.
 Hybrid restorations give you the strength and security of fixed dentures on a daily basis.
 But they are less expensive to adjust and repair than fixed dentures.

-To learn more about your dental implant restoration options, please call (912) 234-8282 for an appointment with a Savannah implant dentist at Beyond Exceptional Dentistry.
+To learn more about your dental implant restoration options, please call (912) 234-8282 for an appointment with a Savannah implant dentist offering Beyond Exceptional Dentistry at Durham.